Your counsellor will listen to you without making judgements and will help you to explore your personal thoughts, feelings and experiences.

 Helpful links for information:

-We are delighted to let you know that NHS Berkshire West and East Berkshire Clinical Commissioning Groups (CCGs) have relaunched the mental health booklet – the Little Blue Book of Sunshine – download here for free from Apple or Google books.
+We are delighted to let you know that NHS Berkshire West and East Berkshire Clinical Commissioning Groups (CCGs) have relaunched the mental health booklet – the Little Blue Book of Sunshine – download for free from Apple and Google.

 The book offers lots of practical and useful advice and aims to help children and young people by sharing lots of tips on how to deal with many problems, such as anxiety, stress, body image, relationships and anger.
 It also includes information about where to get help when they need it.